percona/everest-doc/docs/use/db_provision.md

 10. On the **Advanced Configurations** page, you can enable external access and database engine parameters by turning the toggle button on.

     ![!image](images/enable_advanced_config.png)
+11. If you’ve enabled monitoring during CLI provisioning, the Monitoring option will show as active on the last page of the wizard, and you can disable it if required.

-11. Click **Create Database**.
+12. Click **Create Database**.
 Your database will be created.

-12. Click **Go to list of my databases**.
+13. Click **Go to list of my databases**.
 You will see the database that you provisioned.

     ![!image](images/everest_provisioned_db.png)